codio/knowledge/source/instructors/admin/integration/lms-systems/blackboard.rst

 Bring up the LTI Integration Information
 ----------------------------------------

-6. Click your username in the top right corner of your dashboard.
+6. Click your username in the top-right corner of your dashboard.
 7. Choose your Organization.
 8. Click the **LTI Integrations** tab to bring up the following settings.